PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 As wagon neared the pillar, Orc-Rattick appeared to finish his business.
 He looked like just another Orc in the darkness.

 The next wagon had six Orcs, yoked together in teams of two.
 As the pair closest to the Wagon drew abreast of the pillar, something happened to one of the Orcs.
-It barked out in pain and dropped in it's traces.
+It barked out in pain and dropped in its traces.
 The other Orcs immediately bellowed in rage, as the "driver," lashed out with the whip indiscriminately.
 The cavern was filled with such a roaring and commotion, Relan couldn't hear himself think.
 Even though Relan was looking for Rattick, he almost missed the sneak-thief's next move.

 A ripple of darker darkness came across the floor, underneath the reins of of the wagon.
 It was Rattick, rolling with noiseless precision.
 There was a small, silver flash in the murk and another Orc collapsed, clutching a wounded leg.
 The roars of protest turned to howls of fear as the wagon slipped backwards.
 The driver whipped and whipped, but it was a disaster in slow-motion, the oil making it impossible for the remaining Orcs to keep their footing.